Skip to content

 President Trump has said that vast numbers of federal workers are at risk of being laid off during this shutdown.
 Otherwise, federal workers will either be furloughed or continue to work without pay depending on the decision of their employing agency.
 Please check with your agency to determine your work status and visit the U.S. Office of Personnel Management website for updates.

-All furloughed federal workers are guaranteed backpay after the conclusion of the shutdown.
+All current or furloughed federal workers are guaranteed backpay after the conclusion of the shutdown.
 Furloughed employees may also be eligible for unemployment insurance benefits.
 Visit the Wisconsin Department of Workforce Development website to learn more.

 If you are a federal worker who has been furloughed or fired and you would like to share your story, click here.